Before committing to fostering a dog, let’s talk about the pros and cons of fostering a dog.

-We started fostering dogs in 2014 because I wanted a way to help save dogs from being euthanized.
-I also wanted a way to teach my daughter about different dog breeds, personalities, and challenges before she got a dog of her own.
+We started fostering dogs in 2014 because I wanted a way to help save dogs from being euthanized; and it was a way to teach my daughter about different dog breeds, personalities, and challenges before she got a dog of her own.

 There is no doubt that when you foster a dog you are not only saving one dog’s life but two.
 The dog you are fostering allows another opening for another dog to be saved.
 Shelters are full and sometimes need to make the tough decision to euthanize unadoptable dogs.
 If you take a foster dog, it opens up space for another dog to stay.

 2. Learn about many different types of dogs